Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Other signs: Normal feeding, exploring tank

-What Do Different Gill Movements Mean?
+What Different Gill Movements Can Mean

 Normal Gill Behavior